All Episodes

 All right, I want to say something here, and I did not purposely mention this in the first hour, as I constantly am trying to demonstrate that I do not look at you all as customers.

-And I've tried to make this point clear for 25 years.
+I've tried to make this point clear for 25 years.

 There are a lot of other media people out there, networks and so forth, that look at you as customers, and I do not, and I never have.

-And so I don't I try not to go overboard on Rush stuff.
+And so I don't, I try not to go overboard on rush stuff.

-And I have uh always cared deeply about this, and I've gone to great lengths to avoid it.
+And I have always cared deeply about this, and I've gone to great lengths to avoid it.

-But I just want to tell you all that you you, as far as I'm concerned, you are the best audience in all of media.
+But I just want to tell you all that you, you, as far as I'm concerned, you are the best audience in all of media.

-You are the most supportive, you are the most loyal, you're obviously the brightest, and it is a sheer honor and delight to do this and have an audience made up of people like you, quality, intelligent people like you.
+And it is a sheer honor and delight to do this and have an audience made up of people like you, quality, intelligent people like you.

-The third Rush Revere book hit yesterday, and it's far and away, number one at Amazon, it says number one everywhere, and something else that happened yesterday in this boy started uh making mention of the DVD of America, Imagine the World Without Her.
+The third Rush Revere book hit yesterday, and it's far and away, number one at Amazon.

 It's number one.